paleolimbot/wk/cran-comments.md

-This release adds a number of features but also fixes `-Wstrict-prototypes` errors as requested by the CRAN team.
-This should also fix downstream strict prototype warnings in the s2 and geos packages.
+This release fixes a CRAN check warning for wk and also for dependency s2.

 ## Test environments